Atorudibo-Seth1/Data-Analyst-Projects/Excel Projects/EuroBike Sales Excel/Analysis Report.md

 <p align="center">
   <img src="sales_dashboard.png">
 </p>
+As seen in the screenshot above, the use of the following features of Excel can be seen:

+- Charts
+- Timelines
+- Pivot Tables
+- Slicers

 ### Findings
 ---
-As said in the overview, I have worked with this dataset before so findings can be found here.
-The only difference is during the SQL analysis, there were issues with data importation so this analysis with Excel has the complete data therefore has more accurate values
+As said in the overview, I have worked with this dataset before so findings can be found [here](https://github.com/Atorudibo-Seth1/Data-Analyst-Projects/blob/main/SQL%20Projects/Europe%20Bike%20Sales(SQL)/Analysis%20Report.md).
+The only difference is during the SQL analysis, there were issues with data importation so this analysis with Excel has the complete data therefore has more accurate values.